lbliii/opencv-video-to-frametrace/README.md

 ## About

-This example intakes videos and outputs traced frames.
+This example intakes videos and outputs frames.
 If the videos are not in `.jpg` format, they are converted by the `video_mp4_converter` pipeline before being passed to the `image_flattener` pipeline.

+## V2

-The `image_flattener` pipeline then outputs the traced frames to the `output` repo.
+The `image_flattener` pipeline will then handover the frames to the base opencv tutorial pipelines for tracing

 ## How to Run This Example